Mountain Hardwear Trango 4 Tent

 We evaluated the Mountain Hardwear Trango 4 along all the same lines as other shelters in our recent camping tent field test, but considering its aggressive four-season design, opted to hike it into a unique destination situated high above a Swiss mountain pass.
 Although the conditions were much more challenging, we still evaluated the Trango on all the same metrics we typically test for tents including weatherproofing, material quality, and overall livability.

-Let’s dive into the findings of our recent field test with the Trango!
+If you’d like to read more on our testing methodology, you can read all about it here, but for now let’s dive into the findings of our recent field test with the Trango!

 After extensively testing the Mountain Hardwear Trango 4, we found it to be without equal in our diverse lineup of camping tents.
 Our field notes include details on everything from durability to overall value for the money, and we’re happy to report that the Trango lacked nothing as a four-season shelter.
 Ultimately it’s up to the reader to decide whether they need this much tent for their own adventures, but here are our takeaways from our time with the Trango.